kubernetes-study-guide/Kubernetes-Study-Guide/Section-03-hello-world-demo/03_hello_world_Pods/transcript.md

 So how can we test to see our apache container is actually working.
 Well the proper is by creating a service object, which we'll do in the next video.

-But for now I'll use alternative technique that software developers often use for troubleshooting purposes, and that is port-forwarding.
+But for now I'll use a technique that software developers often use for troubleshooting purposes, and that is port-forwarding.

 ``` right terminal
 kubectl port-forward pod-hello-world 1234:80